slasom/FedMelanom/README.md

   Stores model checkpoints saved after each retraining cycle.
 These are used to resume models that have already been retrained, rather than using the base or federated models.

 - **data/**
-  Contains all datasets used for training and evaluation.
+  This folder is intended to contain all datasets used for training and evaluation.
+  **However, due to their large size, images and dataset files are not included in the repository.**
     - **isic2018/**: The full ISIC 2018 Challenge dataset, with images and labels used for initial training and validation.
     - **isic2018Fed/**: Contains partitioned subsets of the ISIC2018 dataset, simulating three independent medical centers.
-Images and labels are split via a custom script (`redistribucion.py`), with each subfolder (e.g., `medico1`, `medico2`, `medico3`) representing a different center. **Note:** Images and large data files are not included in the repository due to their size.
+Images and labels are split via a custom script (`redistribucion.py`), with each subfolder (e.g., `medico1`, `medico2`, `medico3`) representing a different center.
 - **evaluations/**
   (If used) Stores results or logs from evaluation runs.